60 Clever Uses for Salt—That Don’t Involve Cooking

 Ward off fleas

 Like snails and slugs, fleas are not fans of salt.
 If your pup is scratching up a storm, bathe them in a salty solution instead of water and soap.
 And it can’t hurt to wash the doghouse or pet bedding with saltwater, too.
 Salt will dehydrate the pests, protecting your four-legged friend from itchy bites.
-Learn how to tell the difference between bed bugs and fleas.

 Make a cloudy vase sparkle again